 What Imovane is used for

->

-> Imovane is used to help people with sleeping difficulties, also called insomnia.
-It
+Imovane is used to help people over 18 years of age with sleeping difficulties, also

->

-> Your doctor, however, may prescribe Imovane for another purpose.
+Your doctor, however, may prescribe Imovane for another purpose.

 Ask your doctor if you have any questions about why Imovane has been prescribed for